 When it comes to tenant billing, here’s what happened:

-Lower Consumption, Lower Bills
+Lower Usage, Lower Bills

-How DrizzleX Can Help You
+How DrizzleX Can Help You With Tenant Billing

 And you can expect a pretty quick return on investment (ROI).
 Buildings with DrizzleX save enough water to cover the entire cost of DrizzleX within about 9 months on average.